ragona/clobber/README.md

 Maddeningly, it will also change!
 The environment has a huge impact.
 If you add a small amount of latency to a system the correct number of workers suddenly changes, and many systems don't have a way to control for that.
+They're just wrong, and they limp along sub-optimally.

 Look around in the systems that you work on -- you'll find this idea hardcoded all over the place.
 How many connections, how many ports, how big is the buffered channel.